J'attendrai: Later recordings

 A popular version of the song was recorded by Dalida for her 1975 album J'attendrai.
 Single issued on January 12, 1976.
-The following year, she covered the song again for her disco album Coup de chapeau au passé: that version reached the Dutch charts on February 21, 1976.
+Dalida also recorded the song in Italian (Tornerai), German (Komm Zurück) and Spanish (Volveras).
 It has status of first disco hit in France.

 Inspired by Django Reinhardt's version, many stars of the European Gypsy Jazz scene have recorded the song, including Raphaël Faÿs (2000), Fapy Lafertin (1996), Angelo Debarre (2007), and Jimmy Rosenberg (2000).
 Other Gypsy Jazz versions have been recorded by North American groups such as The Hot Club of Detroit, The Hot Club of San Francisco, and Hot Club Sandwich.

 French singer Raquel Bitton sings "J'attendrai" on her album Boleros.

 Italian singer Raffaella Carrá covered the song in Italian, titled Tornerai in her 1976 album Forte Forte Forte, and later in Spanish, titled Volveré.

 Canadian singer Jill Barber covered the song in her French album Chansons, which was released in 2013.

 A recent version of this song was recorded by Italian singer Antonella Ruggiero on the album Souvenir d'Italie, released in 2007.

 In 2010, Greek singer Vicky Leandros recorded this song in a new German version entitled "Wenn Du Gehst" ("When you leave"), which is included in her album Zeitlos ("Timeless").

 In 2016, American musician and former member of Neutral Milk Hotel, Julian Koster, recorded this song with its original title "J'Attrendai", for his podcast, The Orbiting Human Circus (of the Air).

 American jazz guitarist Robert Allena released a single of this song in 2020.